bartstc/nextjs-template/README.md

-# What is SPA Template
+# What is NextJS Template

 This project provides the basic dev configuration designated for developing the NextJS app.
 It contains crucial tooling and settings allowing for a quick start with suitable developer experience (DX).